mayflower-tech/natuerlich/docs/all-hooks.md

 ## `useNativeFramebufferScaling`

 This hook provides the native frame buffer scaling.

-### Return values:

-- A number indicating the native frame buffer scaling, or `undefined` if it can't be determined.
+It returns a number indicating the native frame buffer scaling, or `undefined` if it can't be determined.
+The frame buffer scaling can be provided either to the `XRCanvas` or manually to the underyling `XR` component to configure the frame buffer scaling of the session.

 ## `useAvailableFrameRates`

 This hook provides an array of possible frame rates.

-### Return values:

-- A `Float32Array` instance representing the available frame rates, or `undefined` if they can't be determined.
+It returns a `Float32Array` instance representing the available frame rates, or `undefined` if they can't be determined.
+One frame rate from the available frame rates can be provided either to the `XRCanvas` or manually to the underyling `XR` component to configure the frame rate of the session.

 ## `useHeighestAvailableFrameRate`

 This hook provides the highest available frame rate.

-### Return values:

-- A number indicating the highest available frame rate, or `undefined` if it can't be determined.
+It returns a number indicating the highest available frame rate, or `undefined` if it can't be determined.
+The heighest frame rate can be provided either to the `XRCanvas` or manually to the underyling `XR` component to set the frame rate of the session to the heighest possible frame rate.